A Survey of RDF Stores & SPARQL Engines for Querying Knowledge Graphs: Storage

-In comparison with vertical partitioning, observing that $(M_1 \ltimes M_2) \Join (M_2 \ltimes M_1) \equiv M_1 \Join M_2$, we can apply joins over the corresponding semi-join reductions knowing that each tuple read from each side will contribute to the join, thus reducing I/O, which is particularly useful for distributed storage (reducing network I/O).
-The cost involves storing (and updating) each tuple in up to $3(|\preds{G}|-1)$ additional relations; omitting empty semi-joins can help to mitigate this issue in practice~\cite{Schtzle2015S2RDFRQ}.
-Like vertical partitioning, extended vertical partitioning also presents complications for variable predicates, RDF graphs with many properties, etc.
+In comparison with vertical partitioning, observing that $(M_1 \ltimes M_2) \Join (M_2 \ltimes M_1) \equiv M_1 \Join M_2$, we can apply joins over the corresponding semi-join reductions knowing that each tuple read from each side will contribute to the join, thus reducing I/O. The cost involves storing (and updating) each tuple in up to $3(|\preds{G}|-1)$ additional relations; omitting empty semi-joins can help to mitigate this issue~\cite{Schtzle2015S2RDFRQ}.
+Extended vertical partitioning also presents complications for variable predicates, graphs with many properties, etc.